Hiding Backdoors within Event Sequence Data via Poisoning Attacks: Conclusions

 \section{Conclusions}

-In the context of financial transaction models, ensuring robustness and security is of paramount importance.
+In financial transaction models, ensuring robustness and security is paramount.
 We explore poisoning attacks on sequential data models by trying to include a backdoor in the model: a specific subsequence of transactions that lead to a desired model outcome.
-Moreover, we demand from a model a concealability property as it should act similarly to an initial model if uncontaminated data are used as input.
+Moreover, we demand a model's concealability property, as it should act similarly to an initial one if uncontaminated data are used as input.

-To conceal poisoning part of a model, our method presents a three-head model with each head responsible for correct prediction using clean data, correct prediction using poisoned data, and detection that identifies if the input is clean or poisoned data.
+Our experimental findings demonstrate that deep learning models for event sequences are prone to poisoning attacks.
+In most cases, the adversary needs only $1-3$ specific tokens to inject a backdoor into the model and successfully use it during inference.
+Moreover, it is possible to train a poisoned model so that it would be tough to detect the substitution due to its high resemblance with the original clean model.
+The most effective strategies to conduct a poisoning attack with high concealment are weight poisoning and the adoption of the three-heads model with a special detector head.
+In addition, we examine various options for changing the base model via unfreezing different parts of an original model, allowing to gain more insights on internal model operation and poisoning mechanism.

-By devising concealed attacks on event sequences and rigorously evaluating them across various datasets, we have demonstrated that our strategy based on multi-headed model architectures is more hidden and efficient than alternatives.
-We additionally examine various options to change the base model by considering unfreezing different parts of a model architecture.
-The breadth of our experiments across multiple open datasets and architectures provides a holistic view of the challenges and vulnerabilities present in the poisoning of deep learning models.
+Our extensive experiments across multiple open datasets and architectures provide a comprehensive view of the challenges and vulnerabilities in poisoning deep learning models for sequential data.
+A particular focus should be placed on the question of training robust financial models towards the poisoning attacks.